efriel94/ef_blog/_posts/EmbeddedLinux/2020-05-16-embedded-linux.md

 ## Choosing the toolchain

-Crosstool-NG comes with a list of sample toolchains.
+Crosstool-NG comes with a list of sample toolchains:

 ```bash
 emmet@homepc:/home/emmet/Documents/crosstool-ng-1.24.0$ ./ct-ng help